 Sabretooth is Wolverine’s greatest enemy and rival, with a bloodied feud going back decades.
 In this flashback story, we get glimpses into one of their earliest fights.

-The issue explores Logan and Sabretooth’s relationship, showing the events that lead to their longtime feud.
-What makes this extra interesting is that we get to see an inexperienced Wolverine who is still learning his capabilities.
+The issue explores Logan and Sabretooth’s relationship, showing the events that led to their longtime feud.
+What makes this extra interesting is that we see an inexperienced Wolverine still learning his capabilities.
 He is certainly not the best at what he does at this point.

 24 Hours looks fantastic.
 Buscema dishes up strong storytelling with energetic action.
-Bill Sienkiewicz’s dirty inks add to the viciousness to the action and a grittiness to the underbelly of Madripoor.
+Bill Sienkiewicz’s dirty inks add viciousness to the action and a grittiness to the underbelly of Madripoor.

 Coyote Crossing